JJPmeyer/lenoapps_website/docs/pricing/plans.md

 - New limits take effect at the next billing cycle
 - No refunds for unused features

-## Volume Discounts

-### Team Discounts

-- 10+ users: 10% discount
-- 25+ users: 20% discount
-- 50+ users: 30% discount

-### Annual Discounts

-- 10% discount for annual billing (Starter and Growth plans)
-- Custom pricing for Enterprise annual contracts

 ## FAQ

-### What counts as a template application?
+### What counts as a template usage?

-A template application is counted each time you use a template to create subitems, regardless of how many subitems are created.
+Template usage is incremented each time you apply a template to create a subitem.

 ### Can I change plans mid-month?